Network-Axis/bare.metal.network/docs/section-2/cilium/IPAM.md

 Pods in different namespaces on the same node may pick up IP addresses from the same range.

 In Kubernetes, IP addresses are irrelevant as they no longer represent an identity.

+The LoadBalancer IP Address Management (LB-IPAM) feature allows Cilium to provision IP addresses for Kubernetes LoadBalancer Services.

+Cilium 1.13: "North-South" Load Balancer services announced to the underlying networking using BGP.